 Although the societal justification for new and urgent spaces of communication, participation and knowledge creation in times of conflicts over natural resources, sustainability issues, and climate change adaptation is widely recognized, it is not yet aligned with the training of professionals involved.
 Themes like agricultural art, creative complexity, learning by designed confusion or poetry for transformation are not yet found in the curricula of the life sciences.

 The students embarked on producing a poetry route to express a ‘sense of place’ in relation to the new nature conservation area ‘Koppenwaard’, with a former brick stone factory, along the river IJssel.
 They were challenged to create their interpretation of the landscape, their appreciation of the natural resources and surroundings in poems and painting.
-To the surprise of the commissioning Dutch nature foundation and the international students themselves, the collective effort materialized in a series of banners with poems and painted monotypes portraying the river and the riverbank as a source of wealth, natural splendor and delightful inspiration.
+To the surprise of the commissioning Dutch nature foundation and the international students themselves, the collective effort materialized in a series of banners with poems and painted monotypes, portraying the river and the riverbank as a source of wealth, natural splendor and delightful inspiration.
 Mohamed Jalloh from Sierra Leone described: “Prior to this I had never written a poem and I was wondering how possibly can I be able to do this.
 After hard thinking and observing things around me (river, forest etc.), I started composing my poems and ideas kept flowing.”

-After some experimental use in public consultation workshops, it is now agreed to use the poetry route for community participation in the redevelopment process of the Koppenwaard stone brick factory area and also on a river bank development project of the river Waal.
-The poetry route is expected to engage as a ‘conversation starters’ and ‘source of inspiration’ in participatory processes, in which nature development, flood safety and economic viability will be key.
-It is expected that the poetry route will support involved stakeholders to participate in the consultation process from a perspective of cultural and nature values.
+After some experimental use in public consultation workshops, it is now agreed to use the poetry route for community participation in the redevelopment process of the Koppenwaard stone brick factory area and also in a river bank development project of the river Waal.
+The poetry route is expected to engage as a ‘conversation starter’ and ‘source of inspiration’ in participatory processes, in which nature development, flood safety and economic viability will be key.
+It is expected that the poetry route will support involved stakeholders to participate in the consultation process, from a perspective of cultural and nature values.
 Using the artworks of outsiders’ and yet insiders for their creative production on location, searches to induce an element of positive dissonance or disruption to render new openings to the public debate.
-The poetry route aims to rebalance conflictive situations and jammed positioning by presenting novel views.
+The poetry route aims to re-balance conflictive situations and jammed positioning by presenting novel views.

 - Display at the Participation Matters exhibition